dinismadeira/p4/README.md

 This is the source code for the Assembler and Simulator for the P4 educational CPU.

+You can see the online version here: https://dinismadeira.github.io/p4/

 ## Running the Assembler and Simulator for the P4 educational CPU

 ### On the web browser: